takumi0706/google-calendar-mcp/README.md

 - **Cannot access localhost**: If you're running the application in an environment where localhost is not accessible (like a remote server or container), enable manual authentication by setting `USE_MANUAL_AUTH=true`.
 This will allow you to manually enter the authorization code shown by Google after authorizing the application.

 ## Version History

+### Version 1.0.6 Changes
+- Fixed the scope is not needed in this google calendar mcp server

 ### Version 1.0.5 Changes
 - Added support for recurring events through the `recurrence` parameter in both `createEvent` and `updateEvent` tools